Naomi Osaka withdraws from Melbourne tournament semifinal | Sports-Games

 Naomi Osaka withdraws from Melbourne tournament semifinal

-Defending Australian Open champion Naomi Osaka has withdrawn from her semifinal match at a WTA tournament in Melbourne with an abdominal injury, allowing her opponent Veronika Kudermetova to advance to the final on a walkover.I had a lot of fun playing here in Melbourne.
-Unfortunately I have an abdominal injury which I need to rest and prepare for the Australian Open, Osaka said in a statement issued by Tennis Australia.
+Defending Australian Open champion Naomi Osaka withdrew from her semifinal match Saturday at a WTA tournament with an abdominal injury, allowing her opponent Veronika Kudermetova to advance to the final on a walkover.I had a lot of fun playing here in Melbourne.

 - Country: